molines/IMHOTEP/Doc/Multiple_frequency_runoff.md

 Up to now, we do not plan to use neither temperatures nor salinities for runoff.
 So we can pragmatically focus on the other fields:
   * **sn_rnf**: This is the river discharge data set and obviously there can be multiple files (different frequency or climatologies vs interannual).
   * **sn_cnf**: This field is a runoff mask, indicating to NEMO where the runoff are applied.
-This information was historically used for many purpose but primarily for changing the tracer advection scheme for stability reason.
+This information was historically used for many purposes but primarily for changing the tracer advection scheme for stability reason.
 (The centered 2nd order tracer advection scheme was the default scheme, and at runoff points, it was necessary to use an upstream scheme, or at least a mix of the two schemes).
 Now that we almost always use the FCT --ex TVD-- tracer advection scheme, the runoff mask is not more used for this purpose.
 But indeed, it is used for switching-off the SSS restoring at the runoff points.
 In